knoester-it/knoesterit-nl/content/nl/authors/admin/_index.md

   url: https://knoester-it.online

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Cloud, automation, infrastructure, connectivity, IT strategies, advice & work-life integration.
+bio: My interests include Cloud, automation, infrastructure, connectivity, IT strategies, advice & work-life integration.

 # Interests to show in About widget
 interests: